JoeCreates/Lycan/checkstyle/README.md

 One true brace style matching braces are required for ```for```, ```if/else if```, ```while``` and ```do while``` statements.
 Single line statements are not allowed.

 ### Nested For Depth
-For loops may not be nested more than two deep.
+For loops may not be nested more than three deep.

 ### Nullable Function Parameters
 Mark function parameters nullable with a question mark.